HeapHopper/Spotit/markdown/02_exploratory_data_analysis.md

 ### Continues (numeric) column

-With continous data we have many statistical tools we can use. especially if the data is parametric - and fortunately there are parametric distributed features in our data..
+With continuous data we have many statistical tools we can use. especially if the data is parametric - and fortunately there are parametric distributed features in our data..

 ```python